RishabhDuttSharma/secure-sharedpreferences/README.md

 ## Internals
  * Keys are encoded using One-Way Fixed-Length Hash Algorithms.
- * Values are encoded using a combination of Key-Value Serialization followed by AES-Transformation.
+ * Values are encoded using Key-Value Serialization followed by AES-Transformation.

 ## Implementation
 **Initialization (use of singleton pattern is recommended)**